ccswbs/UoGd7-Training/HALT.md

 This module is designed as an overview of techniques that content creators can use to make websites more accessible.
 Small changes based on these guidelines will make a big difference for assistive technology users.

-Most of the information presented here requires a basic understanding of hypertext markup language (HTML).
+Most of the information presented here requires a basic familiarity of hypertext markup language (HTML).
 This programming language uses a system of tags to control the presentation of information on a web page.
 Anyone can view the HTML version of a webpage by right-clicking on the page and selecting `View page source.`